XJTAG

-Testing non-JTAG Devices
+Testing Non-JTAG Devices

 Memory Testing

 One variant of this method is memory testing.
 A sequence of JTAG test signals is created to manipulate the address and data busses of a memory device so as to write information into memory, then a second set of test signals is created to read this information back.
 This can apply to SRAM, SDRAM, Flash memory or any variant.
+More information on DDR4 connection testing »

 Other Possibilities